 Special Report - 17/02/17

 A health and welfare institution’s unique features are no longer sufficient to grant its future success.
-Pfalzklinikum, service provider for mental health, has analyzed and standardized the processes of strategy development in the individual departments.
-As a result new ideas and business models are developing having changed the strategic positioning of the clinic group.
+Pfalzklinikum, service provider for mental health, has analysed and standardised the processes of strategy development in its individual departments.
+As a result new ideas and business models are developing, having changed the strategic positioning of the clinic group.

 Pfalzklinikum is a service provider for mental health in the Palatinate in Southwest Germany and offers a wide-ranging network of mental health services with various clinics and community-based service sectors.
 The individual locations and business segments have developed positively in recent years.
 The reason for this are effective strategies to provide better treatment and support offers, to stand out in the competition with other providers and, thus, to promote the sustainability of the group.